joeodx/Tech258_AWS_cloud/Two_Tier_Deployment/README.md

 ## CONNECTING UP MONGO 7.0G ON UBUNTU

-### Before you start make sure to create a EC2 instance onb AWS and change the security group to allow traffic on port 27017
+### Before you start make sure to create a MongoDb instance onb AWS and change the security group to allow traffic on port 27017

-* Make sure you are logged into your two e2 instance on gitbash The following commands go in that VM :
+### When creating the instance, nake sure tio put in these ports when you edit the security group settings

+* SSH - port 22 (0.
+0. 0.
+0)
+Make sure this connection can be established anywhere.
+* Mongo DB - port 27017 (0.
+0. 0.
+0)
+Create a custom TCP port for Mongo Db that also can be established anywhere

 ## Step 1: Update package lists
 ```